leonardont/TributePage/README.md

-# NelsonMandelaTribute
+# "Nelson Mandela" Tribute Page
-A simple HTML and CSS training site for the freeCodeCamp course.
+A HTML and CSS training webpage for the freeCodeCamp course.
 This site's theme is a Nelson Mandela tribute page.